 Upright vacuums with larger wheels are more easily able to get through long, dense carpet fibers.
 Consider the wheel size in relation to your carpet’s fiber length when selecting your vacuum.

 Many vacuums use a beater bar, or power head, to brush up the carpet fibers in order to effectively clean between the fibers.
 Beater bars can pose a risk to certain styles of carpet.
 A beater bar should not be used on looped styles of carpet (such as Berber) or on very long, thick shag or frieze styles.

 Look for a vacuum that has the option of turning the beater bar off, or of removing the power head and replacing it with a suction-only attachment.

 The Right Vacuum

-The issue of difficult vacuuming has become big enough that Mohawk, manufacturer of many soft carpets (including the afore-mentioned SmartStrand collection) has responded with a list of recommended vacuums for soft carpets.
+The issue of difficult vacuuming has become big enough that Mohawk, the manufacturer of many soft carpets (including the afore-mentioned SmartStrand collection) has responded with a list of recommended vacuums for soft carpets.
 The full list can be found on Mohawk’s website.

 The benefits of soft carpet are numerous, but, like almost anything, there are some disadvantages as well.
-If you do not currently have a vacuum with the features listed above, and are unable or unwilling to purchase a new one, then soft carpet may not be the best option for you.
+If you do not currently have a vacuum with the features listed above and are unable or unwilling to purchase a new one, then soft carpet may not be the best option for you.
 Carpet is a big investment in your home, however, and the cost of having the proper tools (such as a vacuum) to care for it is worth the performance and enjoyment you will get from your soft carpet.